-Students are given the opportunity to make suggestions regarding the topic in the courses specified in the accreditation application.
-If the relevant lecturers provide several topic options, students may choose one of these topics within an appropriate time period.
+Students are given the opportunity to make suggestions regarding the topic in the courses specified in the accreditation or approval application.
+If the relevant course heads provide several topic options, students may choose one of these topics within an appropriate time period.
 In any case, the thesis topic must be authorised in writing by the head of degree programme.